-In fall of 2016, Kelly and Shaun embarked on one of their more ambitious projects – converting a broken down wheelchair into a fire-breathing, animatronic dodo bird.
+In fall of 2016, we embarked on one of our more ambitious projects – converting a broken down wheelchair into a fire-breathing, animatronic dodo bird.
 This page was set up to catalog our build.

 We set started this project by rebuilding an old electric wheelchair we picked up on craigslist for $100.
 The batteries and control electronics were shot, and a few pieces were missing.